 The due date for your Virginia income tax return is May 1.
 If the due date falls on a Saturday, Sunday or legal holiday, you may file your return on the next business day.
 The United States Postal Service postmark is used to verify the date your return is mailed.
 If you are a fiscal year filer, your return is due the 15th day of the fourth month, following the close of your fiscal year.

 How can I check on my refund?

 Check the status of your refund online, or through our automated telephone system by calling (804) 367-2486.

 Be sure to have a copy of your tax return available, since you will need to know the amount of the expected refund.

-If you e-Filed your return electronically, please allow one week if you requested a direct deposit or two weeks if you requested a refund debit card.
+If you e-Filed your return electronically, please allow two weeks.

 If you have questions concerning a refund from a prior year, or other refund questions, please contact Customer Services at (804) 367-8031, Monday thru Friday, except holidays, from 8:30 a.m. to 5 p.m.